What Is Medicare?

 Medicare covered 59.9 million Americans and spent $741 billion on their health care in 2018, according to CMS.
 But people on Medicare still faced out-of-pocket expenses because Parts A and B — known collectively as Original Medicare — don’t cover all medical costs.

-Private companies contract with CMS to sell Medicare Advantage plans, also known as Medicare Part C. These plans are an alternative to Original Medicare and offer extra benefits that Original Medicare doesn’t cover, including vision and dental.
+Private companies contract with CMS to sell Medicare Advantage plans, also known as Medicare Part C. These plans are an alternative to Original Medicare and offer extra benefits, including vision and dental.

 Understanding Medicare Coverage Plans